-To develop Christian service-oriented professionals known for integrity and scholarship in the fields of Business, Education, and Public Health, within an international context.
+To develop academic and professional leaders who excel in spirituality, scholarship, and service in the fields of Business, Education, and Public Health, in an international context.

-To be the internationally recognized model for Christian graduate education in Business, Education, and Public Health.
+To be an internationally recognized model for Christian graduate education in Business, Education, and Public Health.